 F. Brief explanation of why a SWIM project was/was not chosen as mitigation, in whole or in part, including a discussion of cost, if the anticipated impacts are located within a SWIM water body: The Withlacoochee River is classified as an Outstanding Florida Waters and is not a SWIM-designated water body.
 The only SWIM-sponsored project in the Withlacoochee River watershed involves sediment removal from Lake Panasoffkee, which previously received mitigation funding to compensate for FDOT wetland impacts associated with expanding the I-75 bridge over Lake Panasoffkee.

 Design and Permitting: 2006-2008

 Construction: 2009

+Monitoring: 2014, 2016

-Monitoring and maintenance: 2010-2013
+Maintenance: 2010-2013

+USACE release letter submitted: June 27, 2017

-Perpetual management: Ongoing
+Perpetual Management: Ongoing